replicatedhq/ship/README.md

 ### Architecture & Foundations

-Entrypoint is a Cobra command, two commands are `ship apply` and `ship plan`.
-Right now `plan` is the same, but sets a Flag that will keep it from actually doing any asset generation or state modifications.
+Entrypoint is a Cobra command, root commands runs the main workflow.
+Other commands are `e2e` for integration testing and `devtool-releaser` for interacting with g.replicated.com to manage releases.

 Both commands create an instances of `ship.Ship` which, in order: